 Misrepresentation of environmental or ethical credentials

-As consumers increasingly prioritise sustainability, some companies resort to “greenwashing” or exaggerating their ethical standards:
+As consumers increasingly prioritise sustainability, some companies resort to “greenwashing” or exaggerating their ethical standards.
+These tactics exploit consumers’ good intentions and harm legitimate sustainable businesses.

 - Promoting ethical supply chains that don’t hold up under scrutiny.